Ranjith3484/arsr-backend/README.md

 ### `npm start`

-App will runs in the development mode and access thorugh [http://localhost:4001](http://localhost:4001) r.
+App will runs in the development mode and access thorugh [http://localhost:4001](http://localhost:4001).